twobeers75/TRANSECT/README.md

 Once you enter the R shell you should see printed out in the terminal a number of lines about the R version and licences followed by a ">" symbol.
 I have used this symbol below to indicate that you need to be in the R shell to run these commands but, you can't copy the ">" symbol too.
 It won't work.

-(approx. 1min)
+*(approx. 30mins)*
 ```
 ### start R
 R
 > install.packages(c("pacman","devtools"))
-# Note: maybe wise here to go get a coffee (the previous command takes quite some time to finish!)
+# Note: maybe wise here to go get a coffee as the previous command takes quite some time to finish! (approx. 20mins)

 ### whilst still in the R environment, load devtools and install rlogging
 > library("devtools")